 1st Marine Aircraft Wing

-Commanded by a Major General with its headquarters at Camp Foster, the 1st Marine Aircraft Wing is the aviation combat element of III Marine Expeditionary Force.
-Its mission is to conduct air operations in support of the Fleet Marine Forces to include: offensive air support, anti-air support, aerial reconnaissance including active and passive electronic countermeasures, and control of aircraft and missiles.
-As a collateral function, the wing may participate as an integral component of Naval Aviation in the execution of such other Navy functions as the Fleet Commander may direct.
+Commanded by a Major General with its headquarters at Camp Foster, 1st Marine Aircraft Wing (MAW) is the aviation combat element of III Marine Expeditionary Force.
+1st MAW conducts aviation operations in support of the Fleet Marine Forces to include offensive air support, anti-air support, aerial reconnaissance, including active and passive electronic countermeasures, and control of aircraft and missiles.
+As a collateral function, 1st MAW may participate as an integral component of Naval Aviation in the execution of Naval functions as directed by the Fleet Commander.

 The 1st Marine Aircraft Wing has distinguished itself in humanitarian relief efforts throughout the Asia-Pacific.
 For years, the 1st MAW has been a key player in providing aid to areas devastated by tsunamis, typhoons, mudslides and other disasters.